|

 and descended, and ascended and finally descended into the shelter

 at Cherry Gap.
-Three other hikers were there already: the Mad Pollock,
+Three other hikers were there already: the Mad Pollock

-evening, one of the latest arrivals that we had up to this time.
+the evening, one of the latest arrivals that we had up to this time.

 The clouds obscured the sun until this time of the day, but magically